Sudharsanv06/Mobile-Recharging-system/client/README.md

 ## Notes

-- The app uses `REACT_APP_API_BASE` to determine the backend base URL.
+- The app uses `VITE_API_BASE` to determine the backend base URL.
 If not set, the Profile page will show a small configuration note but still render mockable UI in development and tests.
 - Use `npm install --legacy-peer-deps` if you run into peer dependency conflicts when installing dev/testing libraries.

 ## Expanding the ESLint configuration